noble190/DABootcamp/README.md

 This project utilizes Kickstarter crowdsourcing data across a range of years and project categories / subcategories together with the analytic capabilities of MS Excel: namely, formulae, pivot tables, and charts.

-The following excel spreadsheet was used for all analytics for this project:
+The following excel spreadsheet was used for all analytics for this project (File was not compressed as the resulting space savings were negligible):

 [Data Spreadsheet](https://github.com/noble190/DABootcamp/blob/main/Kickstarter_Challenge.xlsx)